 Not unlike any other business, you’ll need the right equipment, tools, and other essentials to operate.
 Start by acquiring the right vehicle that will best suit your needs.
 Whether you choose to secure a car, pick-up truck, or a van, always go for a more economical engine to keep your fixed costs at a minimum.
 Check whether it needs new pickup parts or not.
 Make sure not to overlook all the legalities and don’t forget to secure commercial auto insurance from a reputable company like Next Insurance, too, as it will go a long way in softening the financial blow in the event of a problem like vehicular damage or medical bills.
 But first, learn everything you need to know about commercial car insurance.

 2. Start planning

 Once you have all of the licensing, certifications, and equipment sorted out, the next thing that you need to do is create a plan.
 The outline for your business model must include not only the budget and your goals, but also the boundaries which you are prepared to travel to make the deliveries, the hours and days that the company will be operating, and the companies that you’ll be catering to.
-It may not be the most exciting aspect of starting a delivery service.
+It may not be the most exciting aspect of starting a same day delivery service.
 However, it’s essential.
 As the saying goes, if you don’t have a plan, you’re planning to fail.